Southeast Asian-Flavored Noodles with Tempeh Croutons

 Combine the dressing ingredients in a small bowl, and whisk together.
 Set aside.

 Cook the noodles in plenty of rapidly simmering water until al dente.
 Once the noodles are just about done, plunge the green beans and carrots into the water and cook for another minute.
-Drain and rinse under cool water, then drain well again.
+Drain well in a colander.

 Transfer the noodles and veggies to a large serving bowl.
 Add the tempeh, scallions, cilantro, and peanuts, if desired.
-Pour in the dressing, toss well, and serve.
+Pour in the dressing, toss well, and serve warm or at room temperature.

 Per serving: 375 calories; 14g fat; 240mg sodium; 42g carbs; 4g fiber; 20g protein